 Employer costs and contributions in Argentina

-Base salary is only part of the picture.
-Argentina's labor code adds significant mandatory costs that must be factored into any hiring budget.
+Base salary is only part of the equation.
+Argentina's labor framework adds significant mandatory costs that every hiring company needs to factor into budget models.

 Mandatory social security contributions